-Any vehicle in Ontario that is more than thirty years old can qualify for a historic licence plate.
+Any vehicle in Ontario that is more than thirty years old can qualify for a historic license plate.
 These cost less, but there are restrictions to the use of the vehicle that is plated with one of these.

-Other categories of plates are commercial plates, farm plates and non-passenger plates.
+Other categories of plates are commercial plates, farm plates, and non-passenger plates.